gtalarico/pyairtable/docs/source/getting-started.rst

     >>> table.delete("recwAcQdqwe21as")
     True

-For more details on all the available classes and methods checkout the :doc:`api` section.
+For more details on the available classes and methods check out the :doc:`api` section.